P4UL-M/projet_python_Book/README.md

 # ideas

 - create a script to make all our menu and generate all menus possibles
-- create class for book and for users
+- create dictionary creation methode for books and for users
-- create save and load methods
+- create save and load methods for books and users, can be store in the disctionnary
 - faire bouton suivant/ précédent
 - fenetre accessible dans menu pour préférence
 - possibilité d'ajoutez des commentaires sur la page des détails d'un livres, assotié au rating